Kristrún Frostadóttir

-Kristrún Mjöll Frostadóttir (/is/; born 12 May 1988) is an Icelandic politician and economist who has served as the prime minister of Iceland since December 2024, and is the current leader of the Social Democratic Alliance.
-She was elected to the Althing in the 2021 parliamentary election.
-At age 37, she is the world's second youngest serving state leader.
+Kristrún Mjöll Frostadóttir (/is/; born 12 May 1988) is an Icelandic politician and economist who has served as the prime minister of Iceland since 2024, and leader of the Social Democratic Alliance since 2022.
+First elected to the Althing in the 2021 parliamentary election, she became Iceland's youngest-ever prime minister at the age of 36.
+As of March 2026, she is the world's second-youngest serving head of government behind Balen Shah.